BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 3. Add the BranchXamarinSDK.Droid project to your solution and reference it from your Android project, if any.
 4. Add the BranchXamarinSDK.iOS project and reference it from you iOS project, if any.

-### Initialize the SDK
+### Register your app

+You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io)

+## Configuration (for tracking)

+Ideally, you want to use our links any time you have an external link pointing to your app (share, invite, referral, etc) because:

+1. Our dashboard can tell you where your installs are coming from
+1. Our links are the highest possible converting channel to new downloads and users
+1. You can pass that shared data across install to give new users a custom welcome or show them the content they expect to see

+Our linking infrastructure will support anything you want to build.
+If it doesn't, we'll fix it so that it does: just reach out to alex@branch.io with requests.

+## Initialize a session on Xamarin

+Before starting, it's important to understand that we require a generic Xamarin initialization in addition to the Android and iOS initialization.
+To make matters worse, it's different depending on whether you're using Xamarin Forms or not.
+Please click one of the following to be linked to the appropriate init path to follow:

+1. [Click here](https://github.com/BranchMetrics/Branch-Xamarin-SDK#xamarin-forms-setup) if you're using Xamarin Forms
+2. [Click here](https://github.com/BranchMetrics/Branch-Xamarin-SDK#non-forms-xamarin-setup) if you're *not* using Xamarin Forms

+### Xamarin Forms Setup

 The SDK needs to be initialized at startup in each platform.
 The code below shows how to do the platform specific initialization.
 Note that this example shows a Xamarin Forms app.
 The same Branch<platform>.Init calls need to be made whether Forms is used or not.

+#### Android with Forms

 For Android add the call to the onCreate of either your Application class or the first Activity you start.
+This just creates the singleton object on Android with the appropriate app key but does not make any server requests

 ```csharp
 protected override void OnCreate (Bundle savedInstanceState)